-The NRT data are typically availability about 3.5 hours after data have been taken on board.
+The NRT data are typically available about 3.5 hours after data have been taken on board.
 The ISDC routinely provides NRT data to the observer(s) and/or the community:

-- PIs for accepted observing proposals receive e-mails before the first observation is performed, which will describe in detail how to get access to the NRT data. - In the case the data are from a proposal where the PI(s) come(s) from a country other than the Russian Federation, the ISDC maintains a publicly available list with links to the NRT data, together with the appropriate information on accepted data rights to targets (or science).
+- PIs for accepted observing proposals receive e-mails before the first observation is performed, which will describe in detail how to get access to the NRT data. - In the case the data are from a proposal where the PI(s) come(s) from a country other than the Russian Federation, the ISDC maintains a publicly available list with links to the NRT and CONS data, together with the appropriate information on accepted data rights to targets (or science).
+In the case the data are from a proposal where the PI(s) come(s) from the Russian Federation, the NRT data will be accessible to the PI(s) only (while other Russian Federation scientists may access the rest of the field of these observations via the Russian Science Data Centre, see Sections 1.5 and 5.1).
+For the CONS data of these observations, the ISDC will maintain again publicly available list with links to these CONS data, also together with the appropriate information on accepted data rights to targets (or science).

-The archiving of the data takes place after ISDC has received the consolidated data from ESA, and has processed them.
+The archiving of the data takes place after ISDC has received the CONS data from ESA, and has processed them.
 The whole process takes about one month from the end of the observation.
-Note that NRT data will be deleted when consolidated data are available.
+Note that NRT data will be deleted when CONS data are available.
 The ISDC, in consultation with ISOC, will take measures to ensure that the TAC-approved one-year proprietary nature of the data (or science) rights of the data are respected